Acupuncture for Migraine and Headaches: Reasons it Works when Affordable

 Why did I not follow up with another acupuncturist closer by?
 While loving my doctor and the incredibly interesting ways he treated me, I’m shelving acupuncture for now.
 I feel that I got lucky with this amazing doctor and know that every doctor is not created equal.
 I fear disappointment in finding another doctor and losing the little bit of magic that acupuncture and this brilliant doctor provided me.
 Above all, it’s expensive and not something I can financially justify at this time.

 Can Acupuncture Help Migraine?

-I would recommend acupuncture.
+I would recommend acupuncture especially because I enjoy using an integrative approach to my health.
 Follow your own path, we all react differently.
 You can read about the benefits of migraine treatments from many different resources.
 My goal is to give you my experiences and hope that you will learn from my stories.
 Listen to where your heart, body, and money takes you.
 After saying no to acupuncture for so long I finally said yes and it was the right decision for me.
 I’m glad I tried it and would try it again in the future.
 I don’t think it would be around for thousands of years to treat hundreds of things if people hadn’t had success.